 But the town’s nest egg doesn’t just sit there, unattended.
 Both he and the town’s investment advisors keep close tabs on it and money is moved if necessary, Johnston said.
 “If any red flags come up with rating agencies,” he acts accordingly.

-He talked about "collateralization," and high-rated investments and said it's all about targeting those that are "guaranteed" not to fail.
+He talked about “collateralization,” and high-rated investments and said it’s all about targeting those that are “guaranteed” not to fail.
+“Every cash dollar is secured,” he said.

 But part of the make-money strategy involves risk, Johnston explained.
 Managed, of course, with a “tolerance” for it factored into the town’s long-term investment plans.